player protection strategy

 It’s the systems, tools, and internal processes a platform uses to prevent harm, flag risky behavior, and support player wellbeing.

-How does it relate to ESG?
+How does player protection strategy relate to ESG?

 Player protection is where the “S” and “G” in ESG become visible—through responsible engagement and real operational accountability.